-Delve 15 metres below the surface to discover the limestone caves formed millions of years ago that are still home to a variety of native wildlife.
+Delve 15 metres below the surface to discover the limestone caves formed millions of years ago.

 Cutta Cutta Caves Nature Park is located 30 kilometres south of Katherine and covers 1,499 hectares of karst limestone landscape, found in only a few locations in northern Australia.
 Formed millions of years ago and still growing today, these caves are found about 15 metres below the surface.